-4.3 2020 Annual Rehabilitation - West Nashville
+4.2 2020 Annual Rehabilitation - West Nashville

 For the 2020 Annual Rehabilitation - West Nashville project, Metro is focusing on addressing observed sources of infiltration / inflow within the sewer system in the southwest quadrant of the Whites Creek WWTP service area (upstream of the West Park Pump Station).
-This project will not take a comprehensive rehabilitation approach where a project area is defined, all sewers within the boundary are evaluated for rehabilitation, and lining is the default for small diameters sewers.
-Instead, the project will focus on making repairs necessary to address observed sources of infiltration / inflow and major structural defects.
-It will also consider nearby sewers for inclusion in the project based on their condition, the likelihood of water migration to adjacent sewers, and the impact to customers.
+This project did not take a comprehensive rehabilitation approach where a project area is defined, all sewers within the boundary are evaluated for rehabilitation, and lining is the default for small diameters sewers.
+Instead, the project focused on making repairs necessary to address observed sources of infiltration / inflow and major structural defects.
+It also considered nearby sewers for inclusion in the project based on their condition, the likelihood of water migration to adjacent sewers, and the impact to customers.
+The resulting construction project consists of the rehabilitation of approximately 30,800 linear feet of gravity sewer, associated manholes, and service laterals within Metro's rights-of-way and easements.
 Design of the rehabilitation project began on January 14, 2021, and was completed in August 2021.
-Advertisement for construction is anticipated to occur in the upcoming quarter.
+Advertisement for construction began on September 13, 2022, and quotations were received on October 25, 2022.
+The construction Notice-to-Proceed was issued on January 23, 2023, and construction activities will continue through the upcoming quarter.

-4.4 Howse Avenue Force Main Replacement
+4.3 Howse Avenue Force Main Replacement

-Following several breaks in 2019 and 2020 and replacement of a portion along/near Neely's Bend Road, Metro has elected to proactively replace approximately 3,200 feet of existing 16-inch diameter force main from the Gibson Creek Pump Station to Howse Avenue south of Neely's Bend Road.
+Following several force main breaks in 2019 and 2020 and replacement of a portion along/near Neely's Bend Road, Metro has elected to proactively replace approximately 3,200 feet of existing 16-inch diameter force main from the Gibson Creek Pump Station to Howse Avenue south of Neely's Bend Road.
 The project will also include the installation of a portion (500 linear feet) of new force main to connect to a future force main as part of the Neely's Bend Pump Station Upgrades project.
-Design began on July 12, 2021, and was completed in December 2021.
+Design began on July 12, 2021, and concluded in December 2021.
 Advertisement for construction began on May 10, 2022, and quotations were received on June 2, 2022.
-Construction activities are expected to begin in the upcoming quarter.
+Following delays for pipe delivery, the construction Notice-to-Proceed was issued on February 13, 2023.
+Construction activities will continue through the upcoming quarter.

-4.5 Annual Rehabilitation - Manhole Repairs
+4.4 Annual Rehabilitation - Manhole Repairs

-Continuing sewer rehabilitation work outside of CAP/ER project areas, the Annual Rehabilitation - Manhole Repairs project will focus on correcting observed sources of infiltration / inflow and structural defects identified in manholes as part of Clean Water Nashville's trunk walking and manhole inspection activities.
+Continuing sewer rehabilitation work outside of CAP/ER project areas, the Annual Rehabilitation - Manhole Repairs project will focus on correcting observed sources of infiltration / inflow and structural defects identified in over 500 manholes as part of Clean Water Nashville's trunk walking and manhole inspection activities.
 The project includes manholes throughout the system with more significant numbers of repairs along and upstream of the West and Middle Forks of Browns Creek, upstream of Cloverbottom Pump Station, and in the McCrory Creek and Dodson Chapel areas.
-Design began in April 2022 and is anticipated to be complete in the upcoming quarter.
-The project is also expected to advertise for construction in the upcoming quarter.
+Design began in April 2022 and was completed in July 2022.
+Advertisement for construction began on August 9, 2022, and quotations were received on September 8, 2022.
+The construction Notice-to-Proceed was issued on October 22, 2022, and construction activities will continue through the upcoming quarter.